tahasahinn/advanced_restful_api/README.md

 * jsonwebtoken
 * cors
 * dotenv
+* mongoose

-* mongoose: This project is configured with a MongoDB database running on Docker.
+!
+This project is configured with a MongoDB database running on Docker.